efurness/E-Commerce-Site/README.md

 # INSTALLATION

-NODE JS, INQUIRER, Express.JS, mySQL DATABASE, DOTENV, API's were used.
+NODE JS, Express.JS, mySQL DATABASE, DOTENV, and API POST, GET, PUT and DELETE were used.

 # USAGE